 Modernisme Architecture

-Influenced by the artist Santiago Rusiñol, magnificent buildings were gradually built here in Sitges, which have lost none of their charisma to this day.
+Influenced by the artist Santiago Rusiñol, magnificent buildings were gradually constructed here in Sitges, which have lost none of their charisma to this day.

 Events in Sitges